-From my experience, it is the exception if a girl knows exactly what they want their ring to look like.
+From our experience, it is the exception if a girl knows exactly what they want their ring to look like.
 Most girls need a bit of help deciding.
 Usually they want to go to jewellery shops to try on a few rings and get a feel for what size, look, metal and design suits their finger.
 If she likes the idea that you take her, do it an make it is a special outing.
 It only happens once, so treat it as a date.
 When she fits on the most expensive ring, stay cool and try to focus on the design of the ring rather than the price tag.
 You don't have to buy it.
 Take note of what she likes about the rings she fits on.
 Ask strategic questions like "what do you like about the ring?
 The metal colour, design, way the stones are set, size of the ring etc." Be attentive to detail.
 If you can see her put on a ring and there is a smirk on her face, these initial questions can help you a lot to get to a final design.

 5. Use Pintrest or online pictures

 Taking her to jewellery shops is great, but finding out what she likes online is often a quicker and more effective tool to cut to the chase.
-If she has a Pintrest board for jewellery or engagement rings, take a good look and ask her what she likes about them.
+If she has a Pinterest board for jewellery or engagement rings, take a good look and ask her what she likes about them.
 Try to be as specific as you can as it streamlines the process.
 Should you discuss a ring design with her, find out if she only wants an engagement ring or also wants a wedding band (basically two rings).
 This makes a difference to the overall design and much better to know her expectations from the beginning.
 The quicker you know which metal, design, stone and the way the stones are set she likes, the easier the process becomes.

 6. Different Metal options